Parents and guardians

 Encourage your child to disclose on their UCAS application or directly to us via email.
 To ensure reasonable adjustments can be made for your child, we advise you to get in touch sooner rather than later.

 Make an appointment with us

-We encourage students to meet with one of our disability advisors as early as possible after enrolment to discuss their needs.
-Students with complex difficulties or who are on the autistic spectrum are advised to meet with an advisor prior to commencing their studies.
+We encourage students to meet with one of our disability advisors early September or after enrolment to discuss their needs.
+Students with complex difficulties or who are on the autistic spectrum are advised to meet with an advisor during the summer.